wpswings/wallet-system-for-woocommerce/README.md

 ##  WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN:

-* Customers can top up funds into their WooCommerce payment wallets using any payment method allowed by the merchant.
-* Schedule automatic wallet top-up according to days or weeks.
-* The wallet withdrawal list will show the username and profile link.
-* Customers can see their wallet transactions (credit/debit).
-* Customers can transfer their wallet amount to other users.
-* The merchant can see all users' wallet balances and transaction history (filter by users).
+* The merchant can see all users' transaction history (filter by users) and download it in a PDF file.
-* Merchants can add or remove funds to their customers' wallets in bulk.
+* Customers can see their wallet transactions (credit/debit) and transfer their wallet money to other users.
 * Merchants can add transaction details while editing the wallet balance of users in bulk or individually and underline the purpose of credit or debit.
-* You can filter the wallet recharge orders list according to order status.
-* Customers will receive notifications on; wallet top-up by the merchant, upon low wallet balance, and the deduction of wallet amount.
+* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.
 * Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
-* If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and will show in the payment method selection.
+* If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and show in the payment method selection.
-* If the WooCommerce wallet amount is less than the order total, it will appear in the order details section during checkout, and customers can use it to get discounts.
+* If the WooCommerce wallet amount is less than the order total, customers can use it to pay a total or partial amount to buy products.
-* Merchants can see all wallet recharge orders (wallet top-up by customers) in a separate order list in the WooCommerce section.
-* Implement a wallet cashback system cart-wise and category-wise and send all types of cashback rewards into users' wallets.
+* Implement a wallet cashback system cart-wise and category-wise and send all types of cashback rewards into users’ wallets.
-* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.
-* Customers can make withdrawal requests to merchants by providing their details.
-* Use the shortcode [wps-wallet] to display the user wallet on any page.
+* Use the shortcode [wps-wallet] to display the user's wallet on any page.
-* Pay a total or partial Wallet amount to buy products.
-* The email ids of both the debtor and creditor are shown in the transactions table to customers.
+* Both debtor and creditor email ids are shown in the transactions table to customers.

 ### PLUGIN MEETS YOUR REQUIREMENT, SO